garden-io/garden/docs/reference/providers/local-kubernetes.md

       # [See here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) for the official Kubernetes
       # guide to assigning Pods to nodes.
       nodeSelector: {}

-    # Configuration options for the `cluster-docker` build mode.
-    clusterDocker:
-      # Enable [BuildKit](https://github.com/moby/buildkit) support.
-This should in most cases work well and be more
-      # performant, but we're opting to keep it optional until it's enabled by default in Docker.
-      enableBuildKit: false

     # Configuration options for the `kaniko` build mode.
     kaniko: